tliutony/OpenDSA/RST/en/java4python/introduction.rst

 Introduction
 ============

-This book assumes that you are already familiar with the `Python <http://www.python.org>`_ programming language.
+This section of the online reading assumes that you are already familiar with the `Python <http://www.python.org>`_ programming language.
 We will use Python as a starting point for our journey into
 `Java <http://java.sun.com>`_.
 We will begin by looking at a very simple